onesaitplatform/helm-autostart/README.md

-## Helm plugin for self signed certificates generation
+## Helm plugin to deploy the platform pods

-This plugin allows to generate self signed certificates, additionally generates and deploys Openshift route manifest file including complete certificate chain and private key.
+It allows us to start the pods in an easy and simple way.

 Requirements:

 - Helm v3 installed
 - oc cli installed
-- OpenSSL installed

 ### Plugin installation